ccanizares/KeepCoding/_posts/2017-12-28-azure-functions-thumbnail-media.markdown

 }
 {% endhighlight %}

-Know we are ready to code this thumbnail utility... we are using node.js so searching for libraries [this](https://www.npmjs.com/package/jimp) seem to fit.
+Now we are ready to code this thumbnail utility... we are using node.js so searching for libraries [this](https://www.npmjs.com/package/jimp) seem to fit.
 We will need to add a package.json (by default it's not provided) to our function so we can add this lib.
 For this purpose you can use App Settings editor or Kudu or directly open a console...
 Take a look to the picture below.
 Once we are in, we define an empty package.json and then as we would do in a node app we add the package using the npm command.

 <img src='../assets/images/azure-function-thumbnail-media-app-service-editor.png' />